VoltDB/voltdb/examples/uniquedevices/README.md

 Unique Devices application
 ===========================

 This example application solves a specific problem.
 Assume you offer a service to mobile app developers.
 Every time someone starts a mobile app, a message is sent to your service containing the application identifier and a unique id representing the device.
-Your service gives them a precise estimate of how many unique devices have used their app for any given day.
+Your service gives developers a bounded estimate of how many unique devices have used their app on any given day.

-This is based on a presentation that Ed Solovey of Twitter (formerly Crashlytics) has given several talks on their use of the Lambda Architecture for their service, including a [20 minute presentation](http://youtu.be/56wy_mGEnzQ) from October 2014 at the Boston Facebook @Scale Conference.
-He essentially describes this problem and how they solved it at a scale of 800,000 messages per second using the [Lambda Architecture](http://en.wikipedia.org/wiki/Lambda_architecture).
+This example app was developed in response to a presentation that Ed Solovey of Twitter (formerly Crashlytics) has given several times, including a [20 minute presentation](http://youtu.be/56wy_mGEnzQ) from October 2014 at the Boston Facebook @Scale Conference.
+The presentation describes their use of the [Lambda Architecture](http://en.wikipedia.org/wiki/Lambda_architecture) for their service.
+Solovey  describes this problem and how they solved it at a scale of 800,000 messages per second.

 A key point of Ed's presentation and this sample app is that the volume of data is so large that counting unique devices is often impractical and a realistic approach is to use a cardinality estimation algorithm.
-In this case HyperLogLog is used (http://en.wikipedia.org/wiki/HyperLogLog).
-This example app shows that it's possible, and in fact, easy, to leverage a third party software library in VoltDB stored processing.
-In this case, an open source HLL library was sourced [here](https://github.com/addthis/stream-lib) and modified slightly, then directly used in VoltDB to processes binary blogs and estimate cardinality at a high rate.
+In this case [HyperLogLog](http://en.wikipedia.org/wiki/HyperLogLog) is used.
+This example app shows that it's possible, and in fact, easy, to leverage a third party software library in VoltDB stored procedure code.
+In this example application, an open source HLL library was sourced [here](https://github.com/addthis/stream-lib) and modified slightly, then directly used in VoltDB to processes binary blobs and estimate cardinality at a high rate.

 Alternate Versions
 ----------
-The example can be run in 3 different modes by changing the name of the procedure called by the client to one of three provided choices:
+The example can be run in three different modes by changing the name of the procedure called by the client to one of three provided choices:

 * **CountDeviceEstimate** uses HyperLogLog to provide estimate values for the number of unique devices per app.
 * **CountDeviceExact** uses traditional indexes to exactly count unique devices per app.
 It is slower and requires much more space when the number of unique devices is large.